mixcore/docs/documents/firststep.md

 ms.topic: tutorial
 uid: client-side/swastika-io/first-step
 ---
-# First Steps With Swastika I/O Core CMS
+# First Steps With mixcore CMS

 ## Now What?

-You’ve just completed the 5 Minute Installation of Swastika I/O Core CMS or one-click install from your web host.
+You’ve just completed the 5 Minute Installation of mixcore CMS or one-click install from your web host.
 Now what?

-Let’s take a step-by-step tour through your Swastika I/O Core CMS site and see how the different functions work and how to make your new site your own.
+Let’s take a step-by-step tour through your mixcore CMS site and see how the different functions work and how to make your new site your own.
 During the first part of this tutorial, please don’t change anything within the program unless it is part of the tutorial.
 After following these steps, you’ll soon be changing everything.

 ## Config CMS